How to remove stains from concrete

 How to remove rust from concrete

-Removing rust stains from concrete can be a little challenging.
-It’s usually left behind by garden furniture that has been on one spot for too long or something else like that.
+Removing rust stains from concrete can be challenging.
+It’s usually left behind by garden furniture that has been in one spot for too long or something else like that.

-If you have a light rust stain then clean the floor with a mixture of oxalic acid and water.
-After you have waited for a couple of hours then scrub the concrete with a hard brush (that is non-metal) and then rinse the area down with clean water.
+Clean the floor with a mixture of oxalic acid and water if you have a light rust stain.
+After waiting for a couple of hours, scrub the concrete with a stiff brush (non-metal) and then rinse the area with clean water.

 Some new rust can also be cleaned with white vinegar.
 It’s poured into the stain and then brushed off after 10 minutes.
 Repeat the process if there is some left.

-If you have a heavy rust stain then use the poultice of sodium citrate and slightly warm water.
-Then add glycerol in order to create a paste that is hard with talc.
-Put this on the stain then let it sit for a couple of days before cleaning.
-Your stain should now be clean and your concrete floors looking nice.
+If you have a heavy rust stain, use the sodium citrate poultice and slightly warm water.
+Then, add glycerol to create a paste that is hard with talc.

 How to remove paint from concrete

-Paint stains can be hard to clean as well as some stick hard to the surface.
-Chemical paint stripper might be needed to get it off, it’s good for small spills at least.
+Paint stains can be hard to clean, and some stick to the surface.
+A chemical paint stripper might be needed to remove it; at least it’s suitable for minor spills.

 To remove old paint from the concrete floor, we will use something to apply the paint stripper to the surface of the paint.
 Usually, a small brush will do just fine.
-Then the paint stripper will be left to the surface of the paint for the time it says on the manufacturer info.
+Then, the paint stripper will be left on the paint’s surface for the time it says on the manufacturer info.

-After the time is over, we can use wire brush or scraper to get the paint off.
-After scraping is done, it’s good to wash the surface to get all the leftovers away.
+After that time, we can use a wire brush or scraper to remove the paint.
+After scraping, it’s good to wash the surface to get all the leftovers away.

-A pressure washer can also remove some paint spills, it’s good to check if it will work out.
-Too much and it will draw into concrete so advancing carefully is recommended.
+A pressure washer can remove some paint spills; check if it works well.
+It is too much and will draw into concrete, so advancing carefully is recommended.

 Conclusion